mrafsyam/mrafsyam.github.io/_posts/2017-12-31-Installing-Oracle-12c-Revision-2-on-Fedora-26.md

 This writing is based on this [article]:(https://oracle-base.com/articles/12c/oracle-db-12cr2-installation-on-fedora-26) which I followed.
 However, the steps mentioned were somewhat not in order and some issues tackled were not described properly (at least to me).
+Please also note that these steps are very specific to Fedora 26.
+I don't guaranteed that it will work on other distro or other Fedora or Oracle version.

 1. First of all, download the installation files
 [OTN: Oracle Database 12c Release 2 (12.2.0.1) Software (64-bit).](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)